-Your investor story should focus on what makes your company different.
-Especially if you have dozens of peers in your industry, it’s imperative that you showcase what makes your company unique and that you have a competitive edge.
-There are a few factors you can consider that can help elevate what makes your company different:
+Your company’s investor story should focus on what specifically makes the business unique.
+This is especially true if you have a high number of peers and competitors in your industry, so it’s imperative to showcase what makes the company unique in order to have a competitive edge.
+There are a few factors to consider that can help elevate the qualities that make your company unique:

 Everyone loves a story born of humble beginnings.
-People often cite Jeff Bezos building Amazon out of his garage or childhood friends Ben and Jerry starting their ice cream business with a single parlor in a converted gas station.
+People often cite Jeff Bezos building Amazon out of his garage, or childhood friends Ben and Jerry starting their ice cream business by converting an old gas station into an ice cream parlor.
 Countless companies from Disney to Spanx got their start in a garage, dorm, or living room.

 For example, Irwin prides itself on streamlining the investor relations experience with easy to use software and it also has the most accurate and comprehensive shareholder monitoring capabilities on the market.